Findhorn Foundation: Residential spiritual education centre

+2021 fire, lockdown and transitions

+In April 2021, a fire destroyed the Findhorn community centre and its sanctuary building.
+The fire was deliberately caused by the community centre's manager who had lived and worked at Findhorn for 16 years.
+After admitted the offence, he was subsequently ordered to carry out 300 hours of unpaid community work by Inverness Sheriff Court.
+Scotland’s Sunday Post newspaper reported that he had been distressed to learn that he was one of 50 staff who would have to leave Findhorn in a restructuring, where many had worked long-term for housing, food and minimal wages.
+This restructuring was only partly due to the Covid-19 pandemic, according to the newspaper's report.
+It quoted other redundant Findhorn staff as affirming widespread "hurt and anger" within the Findhorn community about these restructuring plans.

+The fire and the impact of COVID-19 lockdowns forced the Foundation to cease its educational activities by September 2023, marking a significant shift in its operational model.
+As the Foundation grappled with the financial strain of these compounded crises, it announced the decision to sell part of its properties in an effort to stabilize its financial situation.
+Further, it stated in July 2023 that it might have to let go of some of its 50 staff members.
+In September 2023 the Findhorn Foundation stopped offering courses, conferences, and educational programmes.

 Organisation

 Community

 The Foundation has been called a "spiritual utopian community".
-The community includes an arts centre, shop, pottery, bakery, publishing company, printing company and other charitable organisations.
-All aim to practice the founding principles of the community and together make up the New Findhorn Association (NFA).
+The community included an arts centre, shop, pottery, bakery, publishing company, printing company and other charitable organisations.
+All aimed to practice the founding principles of the community and together made up the New Findhorn Association (NFA).
 The NFA was formed in 1999 to provide a structure for all the people and organisations in the community.
-It includes people from within a 50-mile radius of The Park, at Findhorn.
-Each year a council and two listener-conveners are elected by the membership of the NFA, who organise monthly community meetings to decide upon community-wide issues.
+It included people from within a 50-mile radius of The Park, at Findhorn.
+Each year a council and two listener-conveners were elected by the membership of the NFA, who organise monthly community meetings to decide upon community-wide issues.
 By 2011, the NFA consisted of "320 members and 30 organisations".
-These included for example the Findhorn Press, the Phoenix Community Stores, the Trees for Life organisation, and the various educational centres including the Findhorn Foundation itself.
+These included for example the Findhorn Press, the Phoenix Community Stores, the Trees for Life organisation, and educational centres including the Findhorn Foundation itself.

 Management structure

-Each department is responsible for its own decisions.
-There is an 11-person "Management Team" which makes "decisions which affect the organisation as a whole".
-The Management team consults with the council, which consists of approximately 40 "committed members" who "meet regularly to discuss issues and participate in team-building activities".
-The management team is "responsible to the Trustees of the Foundation".
-The Trustees meet 4 times per year.
+Each department was responsible for its own decisions.
+There was an 11-person management team which made "decisions which affect the organisation as a whole".
+The management team consulted with the council, which consisted of approximately 40 "committed members" who "meet regularly to discuss issues and participate in team-building activities".
+The management team was "responsible to the Trustees of the Foundation".
+The trustees met four times a year.